dway123/visualGhudio/README.md

 [github.com]
 PersonalToken = $YOUR_PERSONAL_TOKEN
 ```
-2. Setup a MongoDB and add your MongoDB connection string (URI) as follows; replace $CONNECTION_STRING
+2. Setup a MongoDB and add your MongoDB connection string (URI) as follows; replace $CONNECTION_STRING.
+Also, add the DB name and collection name.
 ```
 [mongodb.com]
 ConnectionString = $CONNECTION_STRING
+DbName = DB_NAME
+CollectionName = COLLECTION_NAME
 ```